Our Impact

 Meanwhile, there are other benefits to our intervention.
 Every dollar spent on access to contraception leads to a $120 ROI of social, economic, and environmental benefits.
 This makes it 24x more efficient than investing in girls’ education ($5 ROI).

 Operations in the past year have concentrated on Jigawa and Kebbi.
-In early 2024 we expanded to Sokoto - all of which are located in northern Nigeria.
+In 2024 we expanded to Sokoto and Kano states - all of which are located in northern Nigeria.

 These states suffer from a high unmet need for family planning and are facing frequent stockouts of contraceptives.